-In a previous article, The Perimeter is Dead, Long Live the Perimeter, we outlined the importance of keeping bad actors outside of your network, but also touched upon the fact that not all bad actors reside outside of your organization’s walls.
-In another fantastic article, Insider Threats: The Threat Down the Hall, we discussed internal threats, which are a concern to all organizations.
+Wondering how to implement network security for your business?
+In a previous article about IT perimeter defense security, we outlined the importance of keeping bad actors outside of your network, while touching on the fact that not all bad actors reside outside of your organization’s walls.
+In another fantastic article about insider threats, we discussed how internal risks are a concern to all organizations.
 Often overlooked is the security of the backbone to your organization: The Network.

 You likely have one or more of these technical solutions in place to help notify you, or act against, common threats from the outside: